EventSaucePHP/EventSauce/docs/docs/testing/setting-preconditions.md

 updated_at: 2018-03-13
 ---

-Often you'll want to setup preconditions for tests.
+Often you'll want to set up preconditions for tests.
 These are events recorded prior to the interaction you want to test in the current scenario.
 This can be provided using the `given` method.
 This method receives one or more events: